0x6a77/openocd/README.md

 # openocd
 The place where I maintain Kinetis and Mac OSX fixes (until someone can get them into origin/master).

 The openocd community are not much fun.
-Rather than deal with them, I'll maintain Kinetis fixes here.
+Thanks to the power of git, rather than deal with them, I can maintain Kinetis fixes here.
 It's not ideal.
 I suppose if they were easier to deal with, then someone could have already gotten Kinetis fixes into origin/master.
 Who knows.

 I started with a branch called kinetis-merge where I got the somewhat randomly introduced Freescale commits.
 I got that to build and then I merged that to master.